-What makes a jogging stroller?
+What makes a double jogging stroller different from a regular or double umbrella stroller?
 Firstly, jogging strollers’ most prominent feature is that they have a narrower front than back.
 For this reason, many people confuse some regular strollers with jogging strollers.
 However, jogging strollers usually have three wheels, not four, since three is easier to run with.

 If you’ve ever tried to run with a regular stroller, you know the front wheels’ swivel can seriously bring you off course at best, and get your wheels stuck at worst.
 This is the primary reason why jogging strollers have a fixed – or lockable – front wheel.
 However, since almost no one will buy one double stroller for jogging and another for walks to the park or supermarket, many manufacturers have begun offering a front wheel that both swivels and locks.